braziljs/eloquente-javascript/05_higher_order.md

 // → called with [3, 2, 1] , returned 1
 ```

-You can even write functions that provide new types of ((control
+We can even write functions that provide new types of ((control
 flow)).

 ```